teymurgahramanov/from-node-exporter/README.md

 ```

 ## Instant probes
-Instant probes are useful to check that some targets besides configured ones are accessible.
+Useful to check the availability of individual targets besides configured ones instantly.
 It's performed by making a POST request to `/probe`.

 In the case of Kubernetes, it can be leveraged to perform instant probes from all nodes at once instead of doing it one by one.